DavidVujic/python-polylith-docs/docs/index.md

 > :material-information: For a more visual quickstart, check out the short videos in the [Videos & tutorials](videos.md) section.

 Polylith is an architecture, with tooling support, originally built for Clojure.
 This project brings __Polylith to Python__.
+Polylith is using a components-first architecture.
+You can think of it as building blocks, very much like LEGO bricks.

+All code lives in a Monorepo, available for reuse.
+Python code - the bricks - is separated from the infrastructure and the actual building of artifacts.

 From the [official Polylith Architecture docs](https://polylith.gitbook.io/polylith/):